boisgera/cards-against-humanity/README.md

     I (wildly) guess that it should be "reasonably easy" to get a clunky but working prototype if you opt for a very simple interface (say, only text and buttons and maybe a complex initial setup to connect to the peers)[^2].
-    Of course, there is still plenty of work to do at this point if you want to provide a more polished user experience.
+    Of course, there is still potentially plenty of work to do at this point if you want to provide a more polished user experience.